r1k0/kigen/README.rst

 ~~~~~~~~~~~~~~~~~~~

 KIgen could in theory work on non Portage Linux systems but does not.
+It could be a nice enhancement to add support for Debian.
+To allow this we would need to get rid of the Portage code dependencies.
-Here is the list of items that depend on Portage.
+Here is the list of source code items that depends on Portage.
 ::
  - Python3 version depends on
  pyv = os.popen('eselect python show --python3').read().strip()